Oil is poured into a vehicle with a funnel.

 Engine oil is poured into a vehicle engine.

-Once everything is sealed, now you’re ready to fill your car with oil.
+Once everything is sealed, you’re ready to fill your car with oil.
 First, check your vehicle’s manual to know how much oil is needed.
 Most vehicles can consume between 4 and 5 liters, but it helps to confirm from the manual.
-The good thing is that most refill jugs come with a measure on their handle to help you know how much you’ve poured and the amount left.
+The good thing is that most refill jugs have a measure on their handle to help you know how much you’ve poured and the amount left.

 Step 5: Take the Oil and Filter to an Approved Recycling Facility

 Instead, take them to an approved recycling center.
-Alternatively, you can take them to your local auto parts stores or gas stations because many of them are willing to dispose of the oil on your behalf.
+Alternatively, you can take them to your local auto parts stores or gas stations because many are willing to dispose of the oil on your behalf.

 Bottom Line